 Georgian National Sweets: Churchkhela

 Probably, many of you have ever heard the word “churchkhela”, and many have even tried this delicacy.
 Churchkhela is the national sweetness in Georgia, which is made from nuts and grape juice.
-There are several types of churchkhela in the country: Kakhetian is prepared from walnuts, which are strung on a thread and dipped in grape juice brewed on wheat flour; Imeretian is prepared of hazelnut, which are dipped into the mass cooked on corn flour base.
+There are several types of churchkhela in the country: Kakhetian is prepared from walnuts, which are strung on a thread and dipped in grape juice brewed on wheat flour; Imeretian is prepared of hazelnut, which is dipped into the mass cooked on cornflour base.
 Kakhetian churchkhela is very satisfying; it is sometimes even called “Georgian Snickers.”
 Churchkhela is a great nutritious and healthy snack, which due to its composition has a positive effect on mood and gives a boost of energy.
 Moreover, this sweetness can be stored for a long time and is well transportable.
 In Georgia, churchkhela is a mandatory attribute of the New Year holiday table.
 For buying churchkhela visit any grocery market in Georgia.
-There you will also see except traditional churchkhela other variations with various nuts and syrups (on photo above). Аnd in Tbilisi, you can also visit the shop «Badagi» located not far from Rustaveli metro station.
-It is said that here are selling the most delicious churchkhela in the city.
+Besides traditional churchkhela, you will also see there other variations with various nuts and syrups (on a photo above). Аnd in Tbilisi, you can also visit the shop Badagi located not far from Rustaveli metro station.
+It is said that the most delicious churchkhela in the city is sold in Badagi.

 Georgian National Sweets: Pelamushi

-The other very delicious nourishing but at the same time very simple delicacy of the Georgian national cuisine is gozinaki.
-Undoubtedly, many of you have tried it more than once but probably, not all know that gozinaki has Georgian origin.
+The other very delicious nourishing but at the same time very simple delicacy of the Georgian national cuisine is kozinaki.
+Undoubtedly, many of you have tried it more than once but probably, not all know that kozinaki has Georgian origin.
 It is prepared of chopped walnuts (sometimes hazelnuts, peanuts, sunflower seeds or sesame) and honey.
-Gozinaki is an excellent variant for a healthy snack.
+Kozinaki is an excellent variant for a healthy snack.
 In Georgia, it is traditionally served on New Year table.

 Georgian National Sweets: Tklapi